jamktiko/ruingame/ProjectDocumentation/GDD.md

 *   Core gameplay loop can be played through (New Game -> Select class -> Beat level).
-*   3 classes with their respective abilities/skills.
+*   3 skillpools with unique, class based skills
 *   Classes use the same base model.
 *   1 level with boss fight.
 10 artifacts with status effects.
 *   1-2 enemies (melee, ranged).